Vineyard vandal's arrest solves Italy wine mystery

 He is accused of opening the taps of 10 huge barrels containing of the produce of the last six years and literally letting the wine pour down the drain.

-The damage done to the 23-hectare (56-acre) estate that uses Sangiovese Grosso vines to produce the famous wine, was estimated to be more than $6 million euros.
+The damage done to the 23-hectare (56-acre) estate that uses Sangiovese Grosso vines to produce the famous wine, was estimated to be more than $6 million euros ($7.93 million).

 Until di Gisi's arrest, it was a vintage whodunit worthy of the new genre of food mystery novels such as "Murder Uncorked" by Michele Stott and "The Merlot Murders," by Ellen Crosby.